Recession: Front end

-Back end of a recession
+Back end

 Describes the latter part of an economic contraction, specifically the period after the trough (the lowest point of economic activity during a recession) when the economy begins to recover.
 Characteristics: Indicators like employment and consumer spending transition from decline to growth.
 Decreasing unemployment, stabilizing Gross Domestic Product (GDP), increased business investment are common signs.
 Summary: The back end of a recession is a period of gradual and sustained recovery where parts of the economy start to grow again.
+The recovery of median incomes to pre-recession levels took historically longer.

 Psychological aspects

 Recessions have psychological and confidence aspects.
 For example, if companies expect economic activity to slow, they may reduce employment levels and save money rather than invest.
 Such expectations can create a self-reinforcing downward cycle, bringing about or worsening a recession.
 Consumer confidence is one measure used to evaluate economic sentiment.
 The term animal spirits has been used to describe the psychological factors underlying economic activity.
 Keynes, in his The General Theory of Employment, Interest and Money, was the first economist to claim that such emotional mindsets significantly affect the economy.
 Economist Robert J. Shiller wrote that the term "refers also to the sense of trust we have in each other, our sense of fairness in economic dealings, and our sense of the extent of corruption and bad faith.
 When animal spirits are on ebb, consumers do not want to spend and businesses do not want to make capital expenditures or hire people."

 Behavioral economics has also explained many psychological biases that may trigger a recession including the availability heuristic, the money illusion, and normalcy bias.